DennisVN/js-21-card-game/README.md

 # 🃏 WIP - 21 Card Game - WIP 🃏

-Welcome to more fine cuisine in the Casino Royale series for @becodeorg ! <br>This time it's the well known 21 game, also known as Black Jack. <b> I never played that much card games, so if your a veteran in this game, there will be better
-<br>version for you ;).
-The main intent of this project is building the logic and functions from scratch, rather than <br>
+Welcome to more fine cuisine in the Casino Royale series for @becodeorg ! <br>This time it's the well known 21 game, also known as Black Jack. <b> I never played that much card games,<br> so if your a veteran in this game, there will be better versions out there for you ;). <br>The main intent of this project is building the logic and functions from scratch, rather than creating the next big mobile app. <br> Read what this is all about below.
+First up, have a peep ; <br><br>
-creating the next big mobile app.
-Read what this is all about below.
-First up, have a peep ; PLAY FOR FREE WITHOUT DOWNLOAD HERE : https://dennisvn.github.io/js-21-card-game/
+PLAY FOR FREE WITHOUT DOWNLOAD HERE : https://dennisvn.github.io/js-21-card-game/
 <br>
 # UI Screenshot
 ![Screenshot](https://github.com/DennisVN/js-21-card-game/blob/main/images/screenshotUI.png)